You asked, we answered: Carrying losses forward from educational expenses

 The first issue we’ll address is what educational expenses are tax deductible or ellipse for a tax credit.
 Then we will learn about how you can carry forward a loss (To “carry forward” is the tax-speak way of saying you will be rolling expenses forward from one year to the next.)
-Once we have a good answer to both questions, we can give you a complete answer to the original question about those real estate courses in 2018.
+Once we have a good answer to both questions, we can give you a complete answer to the original question about those real estate courses.

-Part 1: What educational expenses can be deducted from my earnings to reduce the amount of tax I owe?
+What educational expenses can be deducted from my earnings to reduce the amount of tax I owe?